-We already have shared channels with other teams and partners so it was easy to hook our new recruits into these so they could quickly reach out with questions and resolve issues in real-time, just like we would if we were chatting across our desks.
+We have shared channels with other teams and partners so it was easy to hook our new recruits into these.
+They could quickly reach out with questions and resolve issues in real-time.
 We’ve found this invaluable for sharing new ideas and identifying where individuals may need additional support.

-Online training links are all available in our #newteam channel and we’ve provided all of our social media links for them to familiarise themselves with how we position what we do in the marketplace.
+Online training links are available in our #newteam channel and we’ve provided all of our social media links for them.
+Then they can familiarise themselves with how we position what we do in the marketplace.

 And just for fun, we’ve created our own version of the much-hyped “KitKat” bot to remind the newbies when to take a breather and finish for the day – something that’s easily forgotten when you’re working in isolation.

 We’ve also introduced a customer-built bot that we’ve christened “Timelord Bot”!
-It enables our teams to quickly and simply clock in and out to account for time spent on projects, without leaving Slack.
-The simplicity of this has been a breath of fresh air as it auto-populates timesheets in real-time and saves hours of tedious admin and timesheet chasing!
+It enables teams to quickly clock in and out to account for time spent on projects, without leaving Slack.
+The simplicity of this has been a breath of fresh air as it auto-populates timesheets in real-time.
+This saves hours of tedious admin and timesheet chasing!

 Integration, integration, integration

-One of the beauties of Slack is the ease with which we can integrate all the platforms we use most across our business.
-Here’s just a highlight of some of the game-changing benefits we get from integrations with Slack:
+One of the beauties of Slack is the ease of integrating all the platforms we use most, across our business.
+Here’s a highlight of some of the game-changing benefits we get from integrations with Slack:

-1. Meetings and video conferences are never missed because our Google and Outlooks calendars are synced to Slack and we’ve integrated Zoom and Google Meet too.
+1. Meetings and video conferences are never missed because our Google and Outlooks calendars are synced to Slack.
+We’ve also integrated Zoom and Google Meet!
 We’re alerted to reminders and can even launch video conferences using these apps directly within Slack.
 So you can use your favourite hang-out tool without switching apps.

 2. Integration with our email accounts means email threads can be added to shared channels and responded to via Slack.
-This helps to alleviate the curse of the unread inbox and increases productivity because there’s no need to switch apps, no delays due to a missed email and no friction caused by forgetting to copy in an interested party.
+This helps to alleviate the curse of the unread inbox and increases productivity because there’s no need to switch apps.
+There are no delays due to a missed email and no friction caused by forgetting to copy in people.
 Everything can be managed via a Slack channel.

 3. Development and software build work is also actionable within Slack through Jira and Bitbucket integrations.
 Testing, queries, approvals and release notifications all happen within channels.
-We also have a Zendesk integration which enables support tickets to be managed and actioned without leaving Slack, which means everyone who needs to can keep abreast of progress, and we can respond to and resolve tickets faster than ever before.
+We also have a Zendesk integration which enables support tickets to be managed and actioned without leaving Slack.
+This means everyone who needs to, can keep abreast of progress, and we can respond to and resolve tickets faster than ever before.

 5. Birthday bot and OfficeVibe ensure we recognise our employees on a personal level.
-Everyone’s birthday is celebrated with a host of giphys from across the team, and we can track employee happiness to ensure we address issues and recognise achievements regularly, without waiting for formal appraisals.
+Everyone’s birthday is celebrated with a host of giphys from across the team, and we can track employee happiness.
+This ensures we address issues and recognise achievements regularly, without waiting for formal appraisals.

 Delivering a virtual embrace

-Collaborating via Slack in this way isn’t new to our onboarding and employee engagement process, but it has a renewed vigour in virtually immersing the new recruits in the business in the most challenging circumstances they’re likely to have faced when starting a new role.
+Collaborating via Slack in this way isn’t new to our onboarding and employee engagement process.
+However, it has a renewed vigour in virtually immersing the new recruits in the business in the most challenging circumstances they’re likely to have faced when starting a new role.

 We’ve also done our best to embrace them virtually from day one.
-We sent a collection of goodies along with their hardware, so they can feel closer to the brand from the outset.
-Our CIO even sent a personal welcome card which went a long way in demonstrating the collaborative and caring culture we nurture at Synaptek.
+We sent a collection of goodies along with their hardware, so they feel closer to the brand from the outset.
+Our CIO even sent a personal welcome card.
+This went a long way in demonstrating the collaborative and caring culture we nurture at Synaptek.

-To top it all off, we hosted a welcome drink via video conference, with a virtual pub quiz to really break the ice.
-Slack again came into its own as we created pub team channels so we could debate and submit answers with ease.
+We also hosted a welcome drink via video conference, with a virtual pub quiz to really break the ice.
+Slack again came into its own as we created pub team channels so we could debate and submit answers easily.
 It worked a treat and really helped to build an emotional connection from afar!

 The future of work

 The unique situation we’re all facing when remotely onboarding staff in these unprecedented times has been both challenging and liberating.
-Although the future has some uncertainty, we’re confident that we’re creating more collaborative ways of working and nurturing relationships along the way.
-We’re sure this will strengthen our teams and create a renewed sense of engagement when we finally get to meet face-to-face.
+Although the future-of-work is uncertain, we’re confident we’re creating more collaborative ways of working and nurturing relationships along the way.
+We’re sure this will strengthen our teams and create a renewed sense of engagement when we finally meet face-to-face.